 As you might expect, this is a science course that requires students to have strong mathematical skills and good problem-solving abilities.
 You’ll also need to be creative since problems are solved by thinking out of the box.

-Mathematics graduates go on to take positions as accountants, programmers, and actuaries.
+Mathematics graduates take positions as accountants, programmers, and actuaries.

-This is another science course that requires good theoretical knowledge as well as practical skills.
-You’ll need to appreciate the human body and understand how drugs react since you will be carrying out tests on various drugs.
+This course is another science course that requires good theoretical knowledge and practical skills.
+You’ll need to appreciate the human body and understand how drugs react since you will conduct tests on various medications.

-Being a pharmacist is a noble profession since you’ll be responsible for the health of people.
-As an undergraduate, you will also get to work closely with doctors and medical specialists.
+Being a pharmacist is a noble profession since you’ll be responsible for people’s health.
+As an undergraduate, you will also work closely with doctors and medical specialists.

 16. Civil Engineering

-This is another technical course that requires students to have good knowledge of mathematics and physics.
-Students will also need to be creative since they will need to develop innovative ideas on how structures can be made earthquake-proof.
+This course is another technical course that requires students to know mathematics and physics.
+Students will also need to be creative since they will need to develop innovative ideas on making structures earthquake-proof.

 After graduation, you’ll get the opportunity to work as a construction engineer or become an independent consultant.
 This course is one of the high demanding courses in Kenya.